catarinafoliveira/myApi_v1/README.md

 # MyApi (v1)
-A REST API to obtaininteract with information regarding persons, drivers and their cars.
+A REST API to interact with information regarding persons, drivers and their cars.

 ```mermaid
 classDiagram